The Long and Arduous Epic Story of the Hero Image

 3. It Can Highlight Your Value Proposition – As a business, it will always be your goal to differentiate yourself from the competition.
 This is what we call a value proposition.
 It’s basically telling your customers what value your service or product brings them.
 Where better to put it than on your hero image.
 You can put it in the form of a call-to-action in your hero image.

 4. It Helps in Making an Announcement– They say that whenever you have something exciting to announce on your site, then your hero image is your best bet.
-Pop-ups and floating elements are no longer effective as before, so you might as well put it in a place where you are sure people will see it.
+Pop-ups and floating elements are no longer as effective as before, so you might as well put it in a place where you are sure people will see it.
 Announcements posted on hero images get the most visibility and, thus, more exposure.
 Announcements include sales, the arrival of new products, and product giveaways.

 Hero image benefits infographics